ChuangLiu-cc/idm-react-lib/README.md

-# Getting Started with Create React App
+# React pro works with idm-search-results-details-lib

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).